CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 ---
 <br/>

-## Q: What is a _StepLengthCalculator_ ?
+## Q: What is a _stepLengthCalculator_ ?
 A: It's a function that must return a finite number.<br/>

 This function will be automatically invoked by the `uss` object every time it has to decide how many pixels should be scrolled on either the x or y axis of a container.<br/>

-A StepLengthCalculator is always passed the following input parameters _(in this order)_:
+A stepLengthCalculator is always passed the following input parameters _(in this order)_:
 * the `remaningScrollAmount` of current the scroll-animation in px _(always positive)_
 * the `originalTimestamp` which indicates the exact time in milliseconds at which the scroll-animation has started
-* the `currentTimestamp` which indicates the time in milliseconds at which the StepLengthCalculator is invoked
+* the `currentTimestamp` which indicates the time in milliseconds at which the stepLengthCalculator is invoked
 * the `totalScrollAmount` of the current scroll-animation in px _(always positive)_
 * the `currentPosition` of the container's scrollTop/Left (scrollTop/scrollY if the scroll-animation is on the y-axis, scrollLeft/scrollX otherwise)
 * the `finalPosition` that the container's scrollTop/Left has to reach (scrollTop/scrollY if the scroll-animation is on the y-axis, scrollLeft/scrollX otherwise)
 * the `container` on which the scroll-animation is currently being performed (an HTMLElement that can be scrolled or the window object) <br/>

 Imagine that a scroll-animation is like a stair: you know when/from where you started walking up/down the stair, how much time has passed since, how long the the stair is and where you are right now.<br/>
-This stair could have many steps and you can decide that you want to rest and don't make any step _(return 0)_, go up _(return a number > 0)_ or go down _(return a number < 0)_ by telling the API through the return value of a StepLengthCalculator.<br/>
+This stair could have many steps and you can decide that you want to rest and don't make any step _(return 0)_, go up _(return a number > 0)_ or go down _(return a number < 0)_ by telling the API through the return value of a stepLengthCalculator.<br/>

 This function can be invoked by the API thousands of times during a single scroll-animation and that's why it gets passed all the parameters described above.<br/>

-A simple StepLengthCalculator may be:<br/>
+A simple stepLengthCalculator may be:<br/>
 ```javascript
 /*
  * This particular scroll calculator will make the scroll-animation: